chinmaymudholkar/chinmaymudholkar/README.md

 # Chinmay Mudholkar | Test Automation & Quality Engineering

 Hey there! 👋 I'm Chinmay, and I've been breaking (and then automating the fixing of) software for over 20 years.
+This is my personal repository of code snippets and patterns that I've worked on over the years.

 My journey into the world of automation started back when **QTP 8.5** was the "cool kid" on the block and "The Cloud" was just something that brought rain.
 Since those days of VBScript and heavy IDEs, I’ve evolved alongside the industry—transitioning through a spectrum of languages, tools, and methodologies.